adobe/reactor-developer-docs/extensions/guides/third-party-libraries.md

 This approach is usually the easiest to maintain, since any updates that are made to the file on the CDN will automatically be loaded by the extension.

-When using this method, you can simply paste the entire base code directly into action type like so:
+When using this method, you can simply paste the entire base code directly into an action type like so:

 ```js
 module.exports = function() {